Cobra-Technologies-GmbH/OmegaCoin/README.md

 ## Translations

-Changes to translations as well as new translations can be submitted to PIVX Core's Transifex page.
+Changes to translations as well as new translations can be submitted to OMEGACOIN Core's Transifex page.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](https://github.com/PIVX-Project/PIVX/blob/master/doc/translation_process.md) for details on how this works.